 Format of Meetings

-The format consists of two twenty-minute papers (or three fifteen-minute papers) followed by half an hour of discussion.
-Workshops are well attended by both students and faculty members from a range of disciplines.
+The format consists of two or three twenty-minute papers followed by discussion, questions, and feedback.
+Workshops are well attended by students from a range of disciplines.

 Contact and Information